Decisions, decisions! You've taken the leap to use Shopify as your ecommerce platform. Good choice!

 Now let's help you decide how to choose the best Shopify theme that fits your vision.

-Let’s dive into the essential factors to consider when choosing the best Shopify theme for your store:
+Let's dive into our top tips when choosing the best Shopify theme for your store:

 I found choosing a theme quite confusing as a beginner and ended up starting with a free theme and then upgrading to a paid theme as the store became profitable.

 When you change themes, your product listings carry over to your new theme, so switching themes is not a big deal.